Wild Ozark: Where Madison Woods paints with Ozark pigments … and talks to rocks, creeks, and trees.

-Many would consider us still roughing it.
-Life is a lot more comfortable here now, but we learned a lot about survival since we moved to these wild Ozark hills.
+Many would consider us STILL roughing it.
+Life is a lot more comfortable here now, but I learned a lot about survival since we moved to these wild Ozark hills.

 turkeys